Threat Actors

 CVEs enable consistent communication and referencing of vulnerabilities, helping security teams track, assess, and remediate issues across different systems and software.

-When a CVE appears in a threat actor profile or campaign, it indicates that the vulnerability has been observed or reported as exploited by the threat actor or leveraged in a malicious operation.
+When a CVE appears in a threat actor or campaign profile, it indicates that the vulnerability has been observed or reported as exploited by the threat actor or leveraged in a malicious operation.